March and April

 July and August

 Come rain or shine Arran buzzes in the summer months with lots of entertainment to enjoy including galas, shows, Brodick Highland Games, boat trips and ceilidhs.
 We strongly recommend booking your ferry in advance for this time of year.
 The Arran Farmers Show is held at Lamlash on the first Wednesday in August.
-Arran has many artists and you'll find open doors into their studios over the middle weekend of August, see: www.arranopenstudios.com.
+Arran has many artists and you'll find open doors into their studios in August, see: www.arranopenstudios.com.
 You will undoubtedly encounter midges in high summer unless it's breezy.
 They are most persistent on still, damp evenings when it's best to plan to go for a walk (they can't keep up with you) or a meal out.
 Midge products are very effective and can be purchased all over the island.

 September and October

 From early September the red deer herds congregate on Lochranza Golf Course for the rut and their roars resonate round the hills from late afternoon to morning.
 The Robert McLellan Literature Festival is held in late August and early September, see: www.arranevents.com for more information.
 The rut is at its height in the first two weeks of October.
 As the month progresses, the deer grass and bracken on the hillsides turn beautiful shades of orange and gold.
 Night skies, with no light pollution in Lochranza, reward sky-gazers with shooting stars, and sometimes the shimmering greens and reds of the Aurora Borealis.
 Wildlife is very active in the approach to winter.
 Furiously busy red squirrels run across Lochranza Golf Course, basking sharks glide round the coast and otters play.
-Lochranza Campsite closes for the winter on November 1st, when the hill sheep return to the Golf Course for tupping.
+Lochranza Campsite closes for the winter at the end of October when the hill sheep return to the Golf Course for tupping.

 The Red Deer Year